Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 Visual Studio Code (VSCode) is one of the most popular programmer’s editors today and can be installed from: [VSCode](https://code.visualstudio.com/), it offers lots of basic functionality (code folding, brace pairing, numbering lines, and so on) and a myriad number of extensions.
 There is a VS Code plugin for Jai named _The Language_, which provides basic IDE functionality: [The Language](https://marketplace.visualstudio.com/items?itemName=onelivesleft.the-language).

 VSCode is very helpful for editing you source code.
-Compiling is usually done from the command-line (cmd on Windows or a terminal in Linux), but you can do it also from within VSCode by opening up a New Terminal.
+Compiling is usually done from the command-line (cmd on Windows or a terminal in Linux/MacOS), but you can do it also from within VSCode by opening up a New Terminal.

 > Hint: Whenever you want to search for a procedure (say for example parse_int) in the Jai modules, open VS-code in that folder, select Edit / Find in Files (or the equivalent in your code editor) and fill in `parse_int ::` in the search field.
 This will only find the definition of parse_int, not all the cases where it is called.
-In a Linux terminal you can also use `grep -rn 'parse_int ::'`.
+In a Linux/MacOS terminal you can also use `grep -rn 'parse_int ::'`.

 ### 2.3.3 How to edit, build and run a Jai program in VS-Code through CodeRunner